 Rapid cooling (Raku) is the main part of the process.

 Raku pottery undergoes rapid cooling in contrast to traditional cooling, which is left to cool slowly in the kiln.

-Take the ceramics out of the kiln, whilst still red hot, and place them into a dustbin that has different combustible materials in.
+Take the ceramics out of the kiln, while still red hot, and place them into a dustbin which contains different combustible materials.

 The hot ceramics set fire to the combustible materials.
 The lid is put on the dustbin and the oxygen is used up quickly.